Affordable Teardrop Rings We Promise You'll Love Wearing!

 4. Gieschen Jewelers “Teardrop Charm X”

 This ring is a bit different than the traditional teardrop styles, but that’s certainly not a bad thing!
-With an eye-catching teardrop charm dangling from the center of the ring, it’s reminiscent of a belly-dancer’s chain, and is absolutely gorgeous for the price point.
-If you’re looking to add more bohemian flare to your jewelry collection, this is one you don’t want to miss out on.
+With an eye-catching teardrop charm dangling from the center of the ring, it’s reminiscent of a belly dancer’s chain and is absolutely gorgeous for the price point.
+If you’re looking to add more bohemian flair to your jewelry collection, this is one you don’t want to miss out on.
 This exotic style of ring lends itself to both casual and romantic settings, so whether you’re hanging out on the beach in your sundress, having a girls’ night out on the town, or out on a date, you can be sure this will compliment your style, no matter what you’re doing.

 With a choice between either 14k a rose gold or white gold-plated base, you can pick which metal suits your skin type more.
 The gemstones are made with cubic zirconia giving you a diamond-like luster without the huge price tag.
 A huge benefit of cubic zirconia is that it’s easy to clean: simply use warm, soapy water with a soft brush (a toothbrush will do,) and dry off with a clean cloth.
 As with any plated jewelry, be sure to wait until any product you place on your hands (such as lotion) is dry before putting on your jewelry, as it could cause a chemical reaction with the metal and change its color.
 You also want to take care not to do chores or shower with it on to preserve the polish of the metal.
 However, that’s advice that should be taken for all of your pieces of jewelry to keep them in as beautiful condition as the day you received them.